nerdfiles/periodic-table-of-information/README.md

 Ultimately PTI will be a specification for potentially server-less and domain-less cyberspaces.

+PTI is an extension to <a href="http://amundsen.com/hypermedia/hfactor/">HFactor</a> by Mike Amundsen.

 ## Layers

 The fact that there are 5 layers is not coincidental.
 We have the following